utwente-db/DAB/README.md

 There MUST exist a file `designproject/secret.py`.
 This file is not included in this repository for obvious reasons.
+The repository does, however, include secret.py.example, which can be used as a template.

 The file MUST be a correct python file, and SHOULD contain nothing but the following variable definitions, all of which MUST be strings: